vqgquan/pytorch_basic_computer_vision/README.md

-This is a basic implementation of a computer vision model based on AlexNet using Pytorch on Windows
+This is a basic implementation of a computer vision model based on AlexNet using Pytorch on Windows.
+All the details is in the ml.ipynb Jupyter Notebook